bigmoose316/introduction-to-computer-science-principles/lesson_12.md

 ## Instructor's Notes

-0. Do Now: What is the difference between a "block" and a "script"?
+0. Do Now: label the SNAP interface worksheet
 1. Introductory discussion

     -   Review the basics of SNAP from the previous lesson